Why add hiking to your yacht charter itinerary?

 Sardinia, Italy

 The wild coast of Baunei, with its steep cliffs and hidden beaches like Cala Goloritzé.
 The most enchanting hike is to Cala Luna: the descent runs through limestone canyons and caves, and the distance one way is 7 kilometers.
 The disparity of pace between sailing days and slow walks makes these hiking destinations especially appealing on a yacht charter.
-The contrast between a yacht trip on a calm sea and a rough uphill will make this kind of destination even more attractive.
-The paths are mostly unshaded and dotted with sharp rocks, so it is worth taking 2-3 liters of water and closed shoes.
-The water there is so crystal clear that most travelers end their trip with a dip in the sea or return by boat.
+The destination offers a stark contrast between calm sea yachting and challenging, exposed, rocky uphill hikes.
+Hikers need 2-3 liters of water and closed shoes due to the lack of shade and sharp terrain.
+The incredibly clear water often tempts travelers to swim after their trek or return via boat.

 Hvar, Croatia